google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     `inclusion_path` array of Merkle Tree nodes proves the inclusion of the chosen certificate in the selected STH.

-  sth:
-  : A base64 encoded `TransItem` of type `signed_tree_head_v2`, signed by this
-    log.

 > Note that no signature is required for the `inclusion` output as it is used to
-> verify inclusion in the selected STH, which is signed.
+> verify inclusion under the selected STH, which is signed.

 Error codes: